 As a term in fiqh: Unclear, allegorical and ambiguous âyahs of the Qur’an and the Hadiths.
-As it is declared in the âyah (Qur’an 3:7) explanations of them can be made by those ‘ulamâ, who are deeply rooted in ‘ilm through Allah’s protection, favour and grace.
+As it is declared in the âyah (Qur’an 3:7), they can be explained by ‘ulamâ, who are well-grounded in ‘ilm, through Allah’s protection, favour and grace.

-Like the mutashabihât of the Qur'an, some Hadiths about the events that will occur at the âkhirzaman have profound meanings.
-They cannot be made to tafsir like muhkamât âyâhs and not everyone can understand them.
-Rather than being made tafsir, they are explained (ta'wil).
-Through the mystery of وَمَا يَعْلَمُ تَاْوِيلَهُ اِلاَّ اللّٰهُ وَ الرَّاسِخُونَ فِى الْعِلْمِ 2 their explanation (ta'wil) and what is intended by them is understood only after they have occurred so that those well-grounded in ‘ilm say: آمَنَّا بِهِ كُلٌّ مِنْ عِنْدِ رَبِّنَا3 and they disclose those hidden haqiqahs.”
-The Fifth Ray-Introduction
+Like the mutashabihât of the Qur'an, some hadiths about the events that will occur at the âkhirzaman have profound meanings.
+They are not to be made tafsir like muhkamât âyâhs and not everyone knows their meanings.
+Their ta'wîl2 is made instead of tafsir.
+Through the mystery of وَمَا يَعْلَمُ تَاْوِيلَهُ اِلاَّ اللّٰهُ وَ الرَّاسِخُونَ فِى الْعِلْمِ3 , their ta'wil is understood and what is intended by them is known only after they have occurred.
+And those who are well-grounded in ‘ilm disclose those hidden haqiqahs by saying, آمَنَّا بِهِ كُلٌّ مِنْ عِنْدِ رَبِّنَا4 .

 The Qur'an's guidance is for all people, and most of them are ‘awâm.
 In guidance, the minority follows the majority, for when the ‘awâm are addressed, the khawass can benefit from it and receive their share.
 But if the reverse is true, the ‘awâm are deprived [of their share].
 The ‘awâm cannot free their minds from what they are accustomed to and imaginary things and are therefore unable to apprehend sheer haqiqahs and abstract ideas except through the telescope of their imaginations and by depicting things familiar to them.
 However, [when doing this] they should not fix their attention on the apparent forms [of those things] lest it necessitates something impossible like their embodiment or having 'sides;' they should look beyond [the form] to the haqiqahs.